Top of main content

 Can HSBC change the interest rate?

 Yes.
 The account pays a variable rate of interest, which means it can change over time.
-The HSBC Cash ISA Terms and Conditions (PDF, 1.38MB) explain when and how we do this.
+The HSBC Cash ISA Terms and Conditions (PDF, 754KB) explain when and how we do this.
 For example, we might review the interest rate if the Bank of England base rate changes.

 What would the estimated balance be after 12 months, based on 12 monthly deposits of £200?

-• the interest rate stays the same
+• No change to the interest rate during the 12 months

 How do I manage my account?